oskardudycz/Mario/README.md

 # Mario

-Sneaky .NET library to pipe your commands, queries and events
+Sneaky .NET library to pipe commands, queries and events